bridgecrewio/AirIAM/README.md

 # AirIAM

-AirIAM an AWS IAM least privileges to Terraform execution framework.
+AirIAM is an AWS IAM to least privilege Terraform execution framework.
 It compiles AWS IAM usage and leverages that data to create a least-privilege IAM Terraform that replaces the exiting IAM management method.

 AirIAM was created to promote immutable and version-controlled IAM management to replace today's manual and error prone methods.